tsgates/arch-wiki-markdown/wiki/Ranger.md

 Compression

-The following command allows the user to compress several files on the current directory by marking them and then calling ":compress <package name>".
+The following command allows the user to compress several files on the current directory by marking them and then calling :compress package name.
 It supports name suggestions by getting the basename of the current directory and appending several possibilities for the extension.
+You need to have atool installed.
+Otherwise you will see an error message when you create the archive.

     import os
     from ranger.core.loader import CommandLoader